mluerig/cv-eeb/_pages/program.md

 | Mingler  | Workshops   |  Workshops | Symposium  | *free*  |
 ||| <- Social events ->|

-We will cover these topics in the **symposia**:
+We will cover these topics in the **Hans Kristiansson Symposia**:

 - Automated biodiversity monitoring
 - Evolutionary biology and phenomics
 - Physiology and development
-- Conservation ecology and behaviour
+- Conservation ecology and behavior

 The **workshops** will cover the following topics